 Simon joined the Open University Law School as a Lecturer in Law in October 2013.
 Prior to this he studied for a PhD in Law at the University of Nottingham, which he was awarded in 2015.
 Simon initially completed undergraduate and masters degrees in history at the University of Sheffield, specialising in historical theory and the history of Nazi Germany, before undertaking the GDL and LPC at the College of Law, Guildford.
 He trained and qualified as a solicitor at commercial firm DLA Piper UK LLP between 2007-2009 and re-entered academia via an LLM from the University of Birmingham, in which he studied aspects of legal and criminal theory and international law.

-Simon's PhD research at the University of Nottingham was funded by an AHRC studentship.
-His thesis is concerned with the historical and contemporary implications of the period of National Socialist rule in Germany, as well as the way in which legal and historical knowledge and meaning are constructed.
+Simon's PhD thesis, titled 'The conundrum of Nazi law: an historiographical challenge to the Anglo-American jurisprudential representation of the Nazi past', is concerned with the historical and contemporary implications of the period of National Socialist rule in Germany, as well as the way in which legal and historical knowledge and meaning are constructed.
 It explores how legal scholars, and those from related disciplines, write about the Nazi past and the impact this has on the way in which this period is perceived and understood as having legal and historical significance.
 His thesis counters the theoretical assumptions that lead to the exclusion of the Nazi experience of law in the construction of legal knowledge.
 It also examines and develops encounters between law and other disciplines, history in particular, in writing about Nazi Germany, in order to trace parallel approaches between these subject-areas and make further connections across these disciplines.

-Simon is also interested in research in public law (particular judicial review and constitutional law), 20th century US legal and constitutional history, and criminal law theory.
+Simon is also interested in research in public law (particular the state of exception, judicial review and constitutional law), 20th century US legal and constitutional history, and criminal law theory.